-A fluctuation: There was a fluctuation of the passenger numbers who used the railway transportation during the year 2003 to 2004.
+A fluctuation: There was a fluctuation in the passenger numbers who used railway transportation during the year 2003 to 2004.

-A variation: A variation on the shopping habit of teenagers can be observed from the data.
+A variation: A variation in the shopping habit of teenagers can be observed from the data.

 A disparately/ dissimilarity/ an inconsistency: The medicine tested among the rabbits shows an inconsistency of the effect it had.

-Stability: The data from the line graph show a stability of the price in the retail market from January till June for the given year.
+Stability: The data from the line graph show the stability of the price in the retail market from January till June for the given year.